preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 --------------------------------------------
 The following tokens are supported in e-mails regarding Controlled Documents:

-In the Review Task e-mails, the following token is supported in Subject:
+In the (Document) **Review Task e-mails**, the following token is supported in Subject:

 + {{DocumentTitle}}

-In the body for **Review Task e-mails**, the following tokens are supported in Body:
+In the body, the following tokens are supported:

 + {{Reviewer}}
 + {{Author}}